abugher/ansible-environment/README.md

 ## roles

 Each role has its own repo.
-The name of each ansible role repo is prefixed with "ansible\_role\_", but the name of the role is assumed NOT to include that prefix.
-For example, the repo (directory) *ansible\_role\_noop* should be checked out to *ansible\_environment/roles/noop*.
+The name of each ansible role repo is prefixed with "ansible-role-", but the name of the role is assumed NOT to include that prefix.
+For example, the repo (directory) *ansible-role-noop* should be checked out to *roles/noop*.
 Each role is a subproject of this project.

 ## inventory

-Under *inventory* (a subproject), *hosts.ini* holds the list of hosts and host groups, and *host\_vars/\** hold host-specific and host-defining information such as IP address, MAC address, platform, etc.
+Under *inventory* (a subproject), *hosts.ini* holds the list of hosts and host groups, and *inventory/inventory.d/host\_vars/\** hold host-specific and host-defining information such as IP address, MAC address, platform, etc.

 ## tasks